stevencorona/elastic-haproxy/README.md

 The main method of implementation is to wrap the HAProxy binary and execute it from a goroutine.
 We normalize the configuration as a bunch of structs and serialize the output as the HAProxy config.

+It is completely out-of-band from the request cycle and uses the stock HAProxy build.

 Zero downtime reconfigurations are accomplished using the `-sf` trick and (if on linux) some iptables magic.

 Multi-node configuration is handled via ZooKeeper (or possibly etcd).